Architecture, BIM and Preservation

 - Surveying existing structures and objects

-- With PhotoModeler Scanner, obtain scans of facades, esp. those with complex shapes and natural textures.
+- With PhotoModeler Premium, obtain scans of facades, esp. those with complex shapes and natural textures.
 Details can also be captured in stone and brick walls.

 BIM – Building Information Modeling is a collection of data (3D models, system diagrams, photographs, etc.) that help with planning, design, construction, and on-going management of modern buildings.
 Photogrammetry can be part of the BIM data model.
 A combination of 3D modeling (from ground or drone photography), and ortho-mosaic images aid with comparing design with construction, and for documenting and input into your BIM system.